 For the DPC staff group, using the same estimation methodology is not appropriate.
 An alternative approach which limits the degree of over-estimation by not estimating for practices who have provided information about GPs, nurses and admin/non-clinical staff and are only missing DPC staff will be used.
 This approach is based on an assumption that the majority of practices who provide information about three staff groups but not DPC are likely to not employ DPC staff.

-We intend to re-introduce the general practice workforce timeseries when 31 December 2021 data are published in early February 2022.
+The re-introduction of the general practice workforce timeseries is likely to be when end December data are published in early February 2022.